noa10/mataresit/tests/queue/README.md

 ## License

-This test suite is part of the Paperless Maverick project and follows the same license terms.
+This test suite is part of the Mataresit project (formerly Paperless Maverick) and follows the same license terms.